 I have clay in my soil and have been amending it for several years now.
 Wouldn’t tilling the soil deeply (about 12 inches) be beneficial for breaking it up and making it more accessible to my garden plants’ root systems?
 It’s really solid and unfriendly down there in the root zone!”

-You just need to kill the cover crops in late October to mid-November, then they will be a benefit to the soil!
+If you kill the cover crops from late October to mid-November, they will benefit the soil!

 There are a couple of ways to open up the soil, especially with a clay component.